-PR Award entries are NOW CLOSED
+PR Award entries: CLOSED

 For the 2021 Awards, Headlinemoney invites journalists, editors and PRs to showcase their best work from the calendar year 2020 by submitting entries to us direct.
 Please view the ‘How to Enter’ details below for information on submitting via our online forms and our ‘Entry Tips & Guidelines’ for what to include in your entry.

 HOW TO ENTER

 To start your entry, you will first need to register for our online entry system.

 - If you entered the Awards in 2020, you will already have an account on the system so can ‘log in’ with your email address or use the 'Forgot password' link.

 - If you have an account with Headlinemoney.co.uk but did not enter the Awards in 2020, you will still need to register with your details and create a password to gain access to the entry forms.
 Please hit the ‘Proceed to registration’ button to register and gain access to the entry forms.

 - Select the relevant category/ies and click the ‘+Create entry’ button at the bottom of the page.
 NB. you can view the category criteria by clicking the ‘Category descriptions’ link at the top of the page.

 - Complete the relevant entry form.
 Please note: we suggest you create your entry offline in a word document and then copy into the entry form when it is ready for submission.